Customizing Your ZK Chain

 Make sure the server for zk_chain_1 that you started in the previous section is shut down.

-Next, initialize the chain in the ecosystem with the command below, and select the default options for the prompts.
+Next, initialize the chain in the ecosystem with the command below.

 During the initialization process, your ERC20 token address gets added to the allowlist mentioned earlier.